 - Turns Red: Since Machamp doesn't have a Mega Evolution form, its Burst Mode literally turns it red instead.

 - Wrestler in All of Us: Machamp's moveset involves dropkicks, Spinning Lariats, a Giant Swing, and the occasional Body Slam.

 - Your Size May Vary: Like Pikachu, Machamp is not to scale with its official average height of 5'03".
-It towers over Suicune and Gardevoir, who should be larger and roughly the same height respectively, and comes up to about the same height as the 6'07 Mewtwo.
+It towers over Suicune and Gardevoir, who should be larger and roughly the same height, respectively (though Suicune is admittedly quadrupedal), and comes up to about the same height as the 6'07 Mewtwo.